membase/ns_server/DESIGN.markdown

     mc_server_binary.erl
     mc_server_detect.erl

-A protocol module, when coupled into a listen/accept loop, knows how to receive messages on a particular protocol, and invoke a plugged-in processor module when a message is fully received.
+A protocol module, when coupled into the previously described listen/accept loop modules, knows how to receive messages on a particular protocol, and invoke a pluggable processor module when a message is fully received.

-A special protocol module, mc_server_detect, reads the 1st byte, and delegates future protocol handling to either mc_server_ascii or mc_server_binary depending on the client's actual protocol usage.
+A special protocol module, mc_server_detect, reads the 1st byte, and delegates future protocol handling to either the mc_server_ascii or mc_server_binary protocol modules.

-## Processor Modules
+## A Sample Processor Module

     mc_server_ascii_dict.erl

+The mc_server_ascii_dict is a sample, pluggable processor module that implements a local, in-memory dictionary/hashmap per client session.
+It only implements a subset of simple simple memcached ascii procotol commands.

+## Proxy Processor Modules

     mc_server_ascii_proxy.erl
     mc_server_binary_proxy.erl

-The mc_server_ascii_dict is a sample processor module that implements a dictionary/hashmap per session, as a memcached ascii server.
+The mc_server_XXX_proxy modules receive protocol-specific messages and forward those (potentially replicated) messages onwards to downstream servers.
+During the forwarding, the client session/connection handling e-process is blocked.
+That is, each message from an upstream client is processed synchronously.

-The mc_server_ascii_proxy processor allows ascii clients to proxy to either ascii or binary downstream servers.
+The mc_server_ascii_proxy processor allows ascii-protocol clients to proxy to either ascii or binary downstream servers, with possible replication.

-The mc_server_binary_proxy processor allows binary clients to proxy to either ascii or binary downstream servers.
+The mc_server_binary_proxy processor allows binary-protocol clients to proxy to either ascii or binary downstream servers, with possible replication.
 (Note, as of Reveal 1.0, the binary-client to ascii-server proxying is incomplete.)

+To mc_server_XXX_proxy processors always call the replication module for message forwarding.

+## Replication

+The mc_replication.erl module is a gen_server e-process that manages replication state and the W+R>N algorithm.
+If no replication is needed (number of replicas (or N) == 1, for example), then, the replication module just forwards the message to the downstream manager, which is described next.

+If replication is needed (N > 1), the replication module creates state-tracking data and forwards multiple messages to the downstream manager as necessary.

+Instead of spawning a separate e-process for each replication situation, by instead using the state-tracking data, we have only one replication e-process/gen_server for the entire erlang VM, no matter how many replication requests are concurrently in-flight.

+When the replication of a request has reached an W+R>N quorum safety point, the replication module notifies the replication invoker (the client session/connection e-process).
+The replication invoker, for example, can then proceed to respond to the upstream client and process more client messages.

+## Downstream Manager

+The downstream manager (mc_downstream.erl) is another e-process/gen_server that manages a set of downstream connections.
+Each downstream connection has its own spawned and linked e-process.
+These child e-processes each manage an individual tcp socket/connection to a memcached server and use the appropriate mc_client_XXX module to send/receive messages on that socket.

+The downstream manager is unaware of pool or bucket concepts, but has enough monitoring features to allow higher layers of the system to be notified when a downstream connection goes down.

+## Pool & Bucket

+A pool is a container of memcached server addreses and of buckets.

+## Address

+A memcached server address includes (at least) hostname, port, and protocol.
+Other parts of an address might include weight and auth/cred information.